objektwerks/house/README.md

 >It's very simple, though.
 The house model is more complex.
 The Tapir schema feature trips up on Type enums.
 I
 >suspect if I derive all enum types, it might work.

 >Finally, the Tapir recommended approach to derive schemas is too invasive.
+I want to externally derive schemas;
+>not at the entity case class declaration.
+Moreover, I'd like to opt out of schemas all together.
+I don't need
+>them.
+I just need entity<->json binding.

 Todo
 ----